ribeiro-jenny/FinalProjectVS/README.md

                 if no -> run away (hopefully towards more food) if no ghost -> eat food!

 Each consideration adds or deducts from the score at different rates.
-For example food is more important the the bonus pellet that turns the ghosts white.
-Another example is if a ghost is near the pacman this takes priority to run away from the ghost to safety as staying alive is more important than points.
+For example, food is more important the the bonus pellet that turns the ghosts white.
+Another example is if a ghost is near PacMan, running away from the ghost takes priority to safety as staying alive is more important than points.

 ##### Files Edited